-REB/RPC Secretariat The Secretariat of the REB/RPC.
-Regional Energy Account (REA) A regional energy account, for the settlement and billing of 'Capacity Charge' and 'Energy Charge'.
-Regional Grid The entire synchronously connected electric power network of the concerned Region, comprising of ISTS, ISGS and intra-state systems.
-Regional Load Despatch Centre (RLDC) 'Regional Load Despatch Centre' means the Centre established under sub-section (1) of Section 27 of the Act.
-Regional Power Committee "Regional Power Committee" means a Committee established by resolution by the Central Government for a specific region for facilitating the integrated operation of the power systems in that region.
-Share Percentage share of a beneficiary in a ISGS notified by Government of India or as agreed to in the agreement between ISEG and its beneficiaries.
-Single Line Diagram (SLD) Diagrams which are a schematic representation of the HV/EHV apparatus and the connections to all external circuits at a Connection Point incorporating its numbering nomenclature and labeling.
+Single Line Diagram (SLD) Diagrams which are a schematic representation of the HV/EHV apparatus and the connections to all external circuits at a Connection Point incorporating its numbering nomenclature and labelling.
 Site Common Drawing Drawings prepared for each Connection Point, which incorporates layout drawings, electrical layout drawings, common protection/control drawings and common service drawings.
 Spinning Reserve Part loaded generating capacity with some reserve margin that is synchronized to the system and is ready to provide increased generation at short notice pursuant to dispatch instruction or instantaneously in response to a frequency drop.
 Standing Committee for Transmission Planning A Committee constituted by the CEA to discuss, review and finalise the proposals for expansion or modification in the ISTS and associated intra-state systems.
 SEB The State Electricity Board including the State Electricity Department.
-State Load Despatch Centre (SLDC) 'State Load Despatch Centre' means the Centre established under sub-section (1) of Section 31 of the Act.
+SERC State Electricity Regulatory Commission SSNNL Sardar Sarover Narmada Nigam Ltd. State Load Despatch Centre (SLDC) 'State Load Despatch Centre' means the Centre established under sub-section (1) of Section 31 of the Act.
 State Transmission Utility (STU) 'State Transmission Utility' means the Board or the Government Company specified as such by the State Government under sub-section (1) of Section 39 of the Act.
 Static VAR Compensator (SVC) An electrical facility designed for the purpose of generating or absorbing Reactive Power.
-Technical Co-ordination Committee (TCC) The committee set up by REB/RPC to coordinate the technical and commercial aspects of the operation of the regional grid.
+Technical Co-ordination Committee (TCC) The committee set up by RPC to coordinate the technical and commercial aspects of the operation of the regional grid.
 Time Block Block of 15 minutes each for which special energy Meters record specified electrical parameters and quantities with first time block starting and 00.00 Hrs.

-Transmission License A Licence granted under Section 14 of the Act to transmit electricity.
+13 [Transfer Capability "Transfer Capability" of a transmission network is the ability to transfer electric power when operated as part of the interconnected power system and may be limited by the physical and electrical characteristics of the system considering security aspects of the grid;] Transmission License A Licence granted under Section 14 of the Act to transmit electricity.
 Transmission Planning Criteria The policy, standards and guidelines issued by the CEA for the planning and design of the Transmission system.
 User A term utilized in the various sections of the IEGC to refer to the persons/agencies using the ISTS, as more particularly identified in each section of the IEGC.